 Over the past couple of days, the internet's favorite food magazine, Bon Appetit, has seen a fair about a drama pour out from their ivory tower.
 Adam Rapoport was fired because of a brown face incident that resurfaced on Twitter.
 Assistant editor Sohla El-Waylly broke the fourth wall when she shared that she and the other editors of color don’t get paid to be in the video on the brand's extremely popular YouTube channel.
 And then Alex Delany had to atone for his past moments on insensitivity - apparently, he baked a confederate flag cake and then said a gay slur.
 Understanding that words and actions matter, and holding space for the fact that derogatory actions and language by white men have built the culture that has held generations of people down, who are we to judge?

-Full disclosure, I am a queer black man who grew up with a basketball player for a dad and a father in the South, so I’m learned to ignore hyper-masculinity a long time ago.
+Full disclosure, I am a queer black man who grew up with a basketball player-Southern father, so I learned to ignore hyper-masculinity a long time ago.
 I also really enjoy Delany on YouTube and social media.
 But beyond that, these actions don’t surprise me.
-Not because I think Delany is a bigot but because I don’t know a single white person who hasn’t had to rectify with their understanding of race and I don’t know a single straight man who hasn’t had to re-think how he dealt with gay men - in school, in the locker room, even in their own family.
+Not because I think Delany is a bigot, but because I don’t know a single white person who hasn’t had to rectify with their understanding of race.
+Furthermore, I don’t know a single straight man who hasn’t had to re-think how he dealt with gay men - in school, in the locker room, even in their own family.
 More specifically, heterosexual white men have a history of using gay slurs to replace the n-word in their vernacular so they are still able to talk street - hello Eminem?!